 You can use Google Analytics to see how many people are visiting your site and which pages they are viewing.
 This information will give you a great indication of whether or not your Black Friday Cyber Monday marketing strategies are driving shoppers to your website.

 It’s awesome to drive website traffic, but if those visitors aren’t converting into customers, you’re not making any money.
-This is why it’s important to identify and track your conversion rate over the Black Friday Cyber Monday weekend.
+Over the Black Friday Cyber Monday weekend, it’s crucial to focus on Shopify conversion rate optimization.

 You can use Shopify’s built-in conversion tracking tools to track how many of your site shoppers are actually completing an order in your store.
 With this data, ecommerce businesses are able to see how effective they are in driving sales.